juanmitaboada/nvim/README.md

     `./install.py --clang-completer`

+5. If you are using a SNAP node version, then add this to your ~/.profile:

+    `PATH=/snap/node/current/bin:$PATH`

-5. You probably want to setup Github Copilot, you will need a working 'node' installation in your computer and then launch the setup using:
+6. You probably want to setup Github Copilot, you will need a working 'node' installation in your computer and then launch the setup using:

     `:Copilot setup`

-6. You are ready to go
+7. You are ready to go

 ## Shortcuts